ashthaf/Phishing-Email-Investigation/Cases/Case-02-PayPal/Analysis/01-Initial-Triage.md

 # 🔍 Initial Visual Inspection

-The phishing email was opened within **Mozilla Thunderbird** in an isolated virtual environment.
+The phishing email was opened inside **Mozilla Thunderbird** within an isolated virtual environment.

-Immediately upon opening the message, Thunderbird displayed a warning indicating that **remote content had been blocked**.
-This security feature prevents external images, tracking pixels, and other remote resources from loading automatically, reducing the risk of accidental communication with attacker-controlled infrastructure.
+Immediately after opening the message, Thunderbird displayed a warning indicating that **remote content had been blocked**.
+This security feature prevents external images, tracking pixels, and other remote resources from loading automatically, reducing the risk of communication with attacker-controlled infrastructure during analysis.

-The email impersonated **PayPal**, claiming that the recipient had won a **€1000 PayPal Gift Card** and encouraging immediate action by clicking embedded hyperlinks to claim the reward.
+The email impersonated **PayPal** by claiming that the recipient had won a **€1000 PayPal Gift Card** and encouraged the user to claim the reward by clicking embedded hyperlinks.

-No file attachments were present within the message.
+No file attachments were identified during the initial inspection.

 ---